willnguyen1312/zoom-image/packages/docs/src/api/createZoomImageClick.md

 }

 type ZoomImageClickOptions = {
+  // Props for the zoomed image
+  zoomImageProps?: {
+    alt?: string
+  }

-  // Zoom scale, default is 2
+  // Zoom scale, default is 4
   zoomFactor?: number

   // The source of zoomed image, default is the same as the original image